-Sisters Jane and Penny are arrested for hitchhiking on their way to Los Angeles when they stop for a quick skinny dip in a rural town.
-Local agricultural magnate Trump is a sponsor for a local prison work program and the women get put in the fields to work off their sentence.
-Trump is dating the widowed judge in order to ensure a stable supply of cheap labor in order to undercut his competition.
-The prisoners suffer ill treatment, but the judge's son has signed on as a hired hand and begins to figure out the scam as he begins falling in love with Jane, and Penny dreams of making it big in showbiz.
-Written by
+Sisters Jane and Penny are arrested for hitchhiking on their way to Los Angeles when they stop for a quick skinny-dip in a rural town.
+Local agricultural magnate Tropp is a sponsor for a local prison work program and the women are put in the cotton fields to work off their sentence.
+Tropp marries the middle-aged widowed judge in order to ensure a stable supply of cheap labor to undercut his competition.
+The prisoners suffer ill treatment, but the judge's son has signed on as a hired hand and begins to figure out the scam as he falls in love with Jane, and Penny dreams of making it big in showbiz.

 Ed Sutton <firstname.lastname@example.org>

 Turns a searing spotlight on teen-age 'cons' in a House of Correction!

 See more »

 Did You Know?

 Russ Tropp's car is a 1957 Imperial Crown Southampton coupe.
 4,885 were made with a MSRP of $4,736 ($43,200 in 2018).
 Imperial was Chrysler's luxury brand, much as Lincoln is to Ford and Cadillac is to GM.
 See more

 You know what I found out about that food?
 Tropp's feeding canned dog food and he calls it "beef stew"!